-Immediately prior to the EPIP Conference (5–7 September 2018) the Australian National University’s Centre for European Studies (ANUCES) will present a workshop on Geographical Indications (GIs).
-The major focus of the workshop will be presenting the results of a recent systematic review of all available empirical studies on the economic impact of GIs.
+Immediately prior to the EPIP Conference (5–7 September 2018) the Australian National University’s Centre for European Studies (ANUCES) presented a workshop on Geographical Indications (GIs).
+The major focus of the workshop was presenting the results of a recent systematic review of all available empirical studies on the economic impact of GIs.

 The EU and the USA/Australia/New Zealand disagree substantially on GI policy for foods.
 The critical issues are whether foods should have strong–form (TRIPS Article 23) style protection, and whether names that have become generic can be re–claimed.
 This disagreement has been one factor in the lack of progress in the Doha Development Round.
 ANUCES is currently running a project, delivered with the support of the Erasmus+ Programme of the European Union, to identify the evidence base on the real–world impact of GI labelling.
 This project marshals and assesses the evidence as to the impact of GI policy in practice, in particular:

 1) the size of the market for GI labelled foods and consumer willingness to pay;

 2) whether producers are able to achieve a higher net income from the use of GIs; and